sivapatham/tmiMobileApp/README.md

   - [Quote & Policy pages](#quote--policy-pages)--->

 ## Introduction
 **CIAM - Consumer Identity and Access Management** is key focus areas by many enterprises/brands in their digital transformation journey. **IBM Security Verify IDaaS**, being market leader in CIAM space, helps to develop best consumer experiences in their channel applications.
-This code-pattern will explain in detail how to leverage Verify IDaaS and SDK/APIs to develop a Mobile App to create best *omni-channel consumer experiences* by having features like password-less login, social login & ease of consents and preferences management and bringing transparency while processing PI data so on.
+This project will explain in detail how to leverage Verify IDaaS and SDK/APIs to develop a Mobile App to create best *omni-channel consumer experiences* by having features like password-less login, social login & ease of consents and preferences management and bringing transparency while processing PI data so on.

 ### Usecases